 Traditionally, novels have to work extra hard in their center sections.
-The beginning sets the storyline, gets the hero into trouble and starts the hero on the road to fulfillment, or at least an ending.
+The beginning sets the storyline.
+The first chapter gets the hero into trouble and starts the hero on the road to fulfillment.
+(Or at least an ending.

-The ending of the novel, of course, brings all the pieces together into a coherent and satisfying finish.
+The novel’s ending, of course, brings all the pieces together into a coherent and satisfying finish.
 It’s fun to write the ending.

 In my book.